 One can never have enough pairs of shoes – especially when they look as good as the ones from Yuul Yie.
 Created by designer Sunyuul Yie in 2010, this brand was once named Ma Vie En Rose, until it was rebranded and renamed in 2013.
 Specialising in high-end contemporary footwear for women, Yuul Yie takes inspiration from nature and modern art, as well as the concept of beauty in imperfection.
 If you’re seeking unique heels, look no further than Yuul Yie’s sculptural heels, or its Y Heels series.

-If you are looking for high-end Korean fashion in Hong Kong, then you can not beat Harvey Nichols.
-Stocking a range of pieces fresh off the catwalk, find eclectic Korean fashion designers gracing the racks in both the Men’s and Women’s departments.
+If you are looking for high-end Korean fashion in Hong Kong, then you cannot beat Harvey Nichols.
+Stocking a range of pieces fresh off the catwalk, Harvey Nicholas has eclectic Korean fashion designer pieces gracing its racks in both the men’s and women’s departments.